jonathan-laurent/delphyne/docs/dev/test-markdown.md

     prog = yield from branch(AskProg(spec))
 ```

-1. I am not using any return type here.
+1. I am not using any return type here.  <!-- Content of the annotation in the block above -->

 I can show some math: \\[ \int_0^1 F \varphi(u) du. \\]